simonegymondo/BucketFillCompare/README.md

 This project compares several algorithms for bucket filling.
 After some investagation a subset of 4 meaningful algorithms have been chosen.

+## Testing

+The methods have been tested with several test cases and invalid inputs.
+Also the output of all bucket filling has been tested against a real image which was bucket filled with GIMP.
+All implementations seem to deliver the same image thus prooving correctness.

 ## Recursive Solution
 This is a scan line approach as designed by OpenCV.
 The algorithm is similar to the scanline as described above but it uses a different flow.
 Instead of filling